sambasivareddy-ch/writes-by-siva/public/posts/postgres/materialized-views.md

     (2 rows)
     Time: 98.024 ms
 ```
-  - This query took `98.024ms`.
-But in real world, query can be more complex and it can work on more complex data.
+This query took `98.024ms` to return the results.
+But in the real world, query can be more complex includes Aggregates, Joins etc.. and can take more time.

-- Let's see, can we decrease the time from 98.024ms further using Materialized View.
-Creating a materialized view called **money_generated**.
+- Let's see, how can we improve the performance of the same query using Materialized View.
+Let's create a materialized view called **money_generated**.
 ```sql
     CREATE MATERIALIZED VIEW money_generated
     AS